 FL can be a little more complex depending on the detail of the forestay attachment.
 What is required is the point where the centreline of the forestay intersects the front wall of the mast, or would if extended.
 The only exception to this is a masthead rig where the upper limit is the top surface of the mast.
-The attached diagrams show the various possibilities.
+The diagrams above show the various possibilities.
 Again someone will need to go up the mast.

-At the bottom of FL, the measurement point is as for J. The diagrams attached show all of the above.
+At the bottom of FL, the measurement point is as for J. The diagrams above show these measurement points.